Model Inversion meets Cryptographic Fuzzy Extractors: Related Work

 Gradient inversion attacks~\cite{2019:gradient-inversion} require more than just model outputs and do not meet the original definitions of model inversion~\cite{2015:model-inversion}.
 They are not in scope of our defenses.

-\paragraph{\bf Non-post-processing defenses.} Many defenses against model inversion modify the training process, not post-processing outputs of ML models already trained~\cite{2022:bido,2021:mid,2024:midre, 2023:defense-gan}.
+\paragraph{Non-post-processing defenses.} Many defenses against model inversion modify the training process, not post-processing outputs of ML models already trained~\cite{2022:bido,2021:mid,2024:midre, 2023:defense-gan}.
 Being highly model-specific and optimization-based, it is hard to theoretically characterize their end security guarantees.
 Their recently reported effectiveness against existing black-box attacks is fairly limited, with attacks re-identifying $\geq 30\%$ of users from reconstructed images from models that have accuracy over $\geq 80\%$~\cite{2024:midre,2022:bido}.
 Importantly, our work points towards defining properties of cryptographic defenses that generically work with ML models for authentication and in an attack-agnostic way.

 The privacy risk from model inversion is immediate, which is our primary concern.
 There is also re-authentication risk, i.e., using recovered face images to impersonate the user.
-Liveness detectors during face authentication mitigate such risks, but a line of prior works originating with Xu et. al.~\cite{2016:defeat-liveness-detect} shows attacks against such mechanisms.
-These techniques are complementary to mechanisms we study.
+Liveness detectors during face authentication mitigate such risks, but a line of prior works originating with Xu et al.~\cite{2016:defeat-liveness-detect} shows attacks against such mechanisms.
+These techniques are complementary to our study.

-\paragraph{\bf Post-processing protection schemes.} Most post-processing protection mechanisms for embedding vectors are some variant of MRP, or use other non-invertible transformations that do not satisfy fuzzy one-wayness (\Cref{prop:approx-non-inv}).
-For example, BioHashing is MRP followed by a binary quantization step, and it is known to have pre-image attacks~\cite{2004:biohashing, 2005:bh-preimage-attack-withR, 2009:bh-preimage-attack-withoutR}.
-Index-of-Max Hashing performs random projection on fingerprint minutiae and is also vulnerable~\cite{2018:iom-hash, 2020:iom-hash-attack}.
+\paragraph{Post-processing protection schemes.} Most post-processing protection mechanisms for embedding vectors are some variant of multispace random projection (MRP)~\cite{2007:mrp}, which are not secure under the full-leakage threat model.
+MRP variants like BioHashing~\cite{2004:biohashing} and Index-of-Max Hashing~\cite{2018:iom-hash} are also vulnerable to attacks~\cite{2005:bh-preimage-attack-withR, 2009:bh-preimage-attack-withoutR,2020:iom-hash-attack}.
 In fact, many protection mechanisms that rely on a distance-preserving transformation are vulnerable to pre-image attacks~\cite{2024:rp-attack, 2019:genetic-preimage-attack}, and thus do not satisfy~\Cref{prop:approx-non-inv}.
-There are also schemes that combine MRP with fuzzy commitment for additional security, but they still do not address inversion attacks that recover approximately close inputs~\cite{2019:rp-fc, 2021:rp-fc-noninvert}.
+Some schemes combine MRP with fuzzy commitment for additional security, but they still do not address inversion attacks that recover approximately close inputs~\cite{2019:rp-fc, 2021:rp-fc-noninvert}.